By Katherine Ferrara

 “Our lives are technology driven, so it’s a natural progression for appliances to have these capabilities too,” says Hettich.
 She adds that these devices also provide diagnostic updates to save time and money on repairs, and manufacturers can push out updates, allowing consumers to keep the same product without upgrading every

 Wellness is a sizeable consideration when choosing kitchen appliances, with alternative methods such as steam ovens becoming popular.
 Steam ovens that allow food to cook faster but still retain its flavor and nutrients, function both as a convection and conventional oven, browning meats and cooking grains such as quinoa and rice.
 Induction cooking is also popular and armed with Wi-Fi technology, so cooks can master the art of controlling temperatures with a swipe of their phone.
+This is all made possible with kitchens edinburgh, a well-established company that specialises in custom kitchen renovations.

 Unsure how to cook your favorite dish?
 Hettich says the Jenn-Air appliance line that offers a pre-set chef center with recipes is a must-have.
 People can choose their meal, and the system will ask how you want the dish cooked, the size of the pan, and display photographs of the entree at varying stages of cooking.
 For summer kitchen aficionados, Ferguson carries the Lynx Grill system that allows users to ask how to cook a dish, say scallops, and the embedded guide walks them through the preparation and cooking process to achieve perfect results.